acntech/RoboSchool/README.md

 ### Docker-compose

 Docker-compose is used to start all the docker files for the appliaction and enables you to run a single command to start up everything.
-Remember to create a network everything can communicate on.
+I short: it summarizes all the commands above into one file and executes them such that all you have to do is run the docker-compose file and you're good to go.

 To run application with docker-compose:

 > docker-compose up -d

+The running containers can now be viewed with

+> docker ps

+To enter the development environment, attach to the src container by copying its ID in the container list and type

+> docker exec -it [container-id] bash

-To close the application
+To close the containers, i.e. the application, simply type

 > docker-compose down